 72hrs in Oporto

-The notable city of Oporto is located along the lengthy Douro river estuary in the northern breadth of Portugal.
+Oporto is located along the lengthy Douro river estuary in the northern breadth of Portugal.
 The old town centre was recognised and registered as a World Heritage Site by UNESCO before the start of the new millennium.
-This year however, Portugal's second most important city has been prized and awarded for being the Best European Destination for 2014.
-Oporto has stuck to their true roots and traditions as well as having gone out of their way to achieve global city status.
-Traditional cafés, friendly personalities, addictive food and marvellous architecture has blended in well with this city and has become a heart breaker.
+Portugal's second most important city has been prized and awarded for being the Best European Destination for 2014, which is reason enough to explore.
+The city has stuck to their true roots and traditions as well as having gone out of their way to achieving global city status.
+Expect to find traditional cafés, friendly personalities, addictive food and marvellous architecture blending with the buzzy city life.

-The city is quite varied architecturally, with medieval as well as modern living door to door.
+Oporto is quite varied architecturally, with medieval as well as modern living door to door.
 The city's location is hard on the feet, but pleasant to the eye.
-With the extreme hilly landscape, many of the buildings are clinging from the edge of the cliffs facing the river.
+With the extreme hilly landscape, many of the buildings are clinging to the edge of the cliffs facing the river.
 The old stone steps are linked vertically on the hills, rewarding you with stunning views as you walk.
-Across the river from the city centre, in the suburb of Gaia, you can see the more than 50 warehouses of notable companies dealing with Port Wine, such as Fonseca, Sandemans, Kopke and many more.
+Across the river from the city centre, in the suburb of Gaia, you can see the more than 50 warehouses of notable companies dealing with Port Wine, such as Fonseca, Sandemans, Kopke, among many more.

-For first timers, our top three recommended places to visit are the Livraria Lello bookstore, the Bolhao Market and the Sao Bento Train Station as it is blessed with beautiful tiles of historical significance.
+For first-timers to Oporto, our top three recommended places to visit are the Livraria Lello bookstore, the Bolhao Market and the Sao Bento Train Station as it is blessed with beautiful tiles of historical significance.
 Who would ever have thought a train station to be so incredibly decorated!?
-The blue and white tile panels, depict the history of transportation as well as historic battles and artistic renderings of 14th-century King João I and Queen Philippa of Lancaster by the city’s cathedral.
+The blue and white tile panels depict the history of transportation as well as historic battles and artistic renderings of 14th-century King João I and Queen Philippa of Lancaster by the city’s cathedral.

-We stayed at two of the city's best boutique stays: Design Oporto Flats and 4ROOMS.
+We stayed at two of the city's best boutique stays: Flattered to be in Porto and Design Oporto Flats.
 Our amazing pad in Design Oporto Flats was 15 minutes from the city's main sites and had all of the perks needed to feel at home whilst blending in with the locals.
-4Rooms is located in the sophisticated district of Foz, with a multitude of ocean-front bars, cafés, clubs and restaurants.
+Flattered to be in Porto is located in the sophisticated district of Foz do Douro, with a multitude of ocean-front bars, cafés, clubs and restaurants.
 We enjoyed our walks by the waterfront and staying on the quieter side of town towards the end of our trip.